daskeptaxd/daskeptaxd/README.md

 - Vue.js
 - Nuxt.js

-I love turning concepts into interactive, clean, and fast products — whether it's a script, an app, or a full-stack project.
+I love turning concepts into interactive, clean, and fast products — whether it's a Bot, Website, or an App

 If you want to learn how I build, create, ship, and scale projects,
 👉 https://www.codecademy.com/